JohnIrvine1433/ThemeMaster/index.md

 ThemeMaster is an EmulationStation theme manager for small screen devices running [ArkOS](https://github.com/christianhaitian/arkos), [RetroOZ](https://github.com/southoz/RetroOZ), [TheRA](https://techtoytinker.com/theretroarena), [JELOS](https://github.com/JustEnoughLinuxOS/distribution), [UnofficialOS](https://github.com/RetroGFX/UnofficialOS), [NostixOS](https://github.com/NostixOS/Nostix) or [ROCKNIX](https://github.com/ROCKNIX/distribution).

+ThemeMaster needs to map the device's D-pad and buttons to keys that can be used with the 'dialog' function which requires a specific implementation for every input driver.
+Please report for additional support if your input driver is not recognised.
-Following devices are supported :
+Example of devices currenlty supported :
 - Gameforce Chi
-- Powkiddy RGB10 RGB10 Max/3, RGB30, X55 and XU10
+- Powkiddy RGB10, RGB10 Max/3, RGB30, X55 and XU10
-- Anbernic RG351P/M/V RG552, RG503 and RG-ARC
+- Anbernic RG351P/M/V, RG552, RG503 and RG-ARC
 - RK2020
 - R36S
 - Odroid-go Advance, Super and Ultra units